babygang-c64/BygShellV2/README.md

 ## Internal commands

+### Commands ###

 - HELP : lists the internal commands and retrieves help for internal commands
 - M : memory dump

+### Keys ###

+CTRL-K is mapped as a master key for some internal shortcuts The shortcuts are deactivated for the moment within the EDIT command When you press CTRL-K the cursor changes color to green indicating that the system is waiting for the end of the key sequence

+Existing shortcuts :

+- CTRL-K-A : go to the start of current logical screen line
+- CTRL-K-C : copy to clipboard from cursor position to start of logical line
+- CTRL-K-V : paste from clipboard

 ## External commands